antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/WirVsVirus-2020-hackathon-participation.md

 ![1vnygv6t7chgg](./Diagrams/WirVsVirus-2020-hackathon-participation/1vnygv6t7chgg.png)

-Here is an interactive interface for studying and investigating the solution results:
+Here is (a snapshot of) an interactive interface for studying and investigating the solution results:

 ![1pgmngb4uyuzb](./Diagrams/WirVsVirus-2020-hackathon-participation/1pgmngb4uyuzb.png)